OmarZOS/scalable-context-aware-application/ReadMe.md

 ### Hypothesis

 We suppose that the beholding nodes of this shared context have a way of knowing each other.
-The subsystem responsible for making knowledge between the nodes is meant
+The subsystem responsible for making knowledge between the nodes is meant keep groups of nodes knowing eachother, another feature that I plan to add is the election process using the sidecar pattern to elect one coordinator from within each group in order to communicate with other groups.
+But for now, I just suppose that these subsystems are already made.

 ### Progress